中文版|English

 20.jpg

-After completing all the tasks, the vehicle surfaces and the team claims the end of the competition.
-The referee stops the clock and the rest of the time is converted into additional points for remaining time.
+After completing all tasks, the vehicle immediately surfaces and team members apply for the end of the competition.
+When the vehicle surface, the minute timer for 10 minutes stops.
+The rest of time is converted into "remaining time bonus".

 3.Scoring Criteria

 The total score consists of operation scores completed within 10 minutes and bonus points.
-Additional points for remaining time can only be scored if all tasks are completed within 10 minutes.
-Grades are ranked by total score.
+The bonus points can only be scored if all tasks are completed within 10 minutes.
+The competition result is sorted according to the total score.
+If the scores are the same, the team with lower quality wins.

-The Competition Organizing Committee reserves the right of final interpretation.
+The organizing committee reserves the right of final interpretation.